 Here is a link to the CeraRoot website; CeraRoot

 *Z-systems (Z-systems, Konstanz, Germany).

-To my knowledge, these last three are not yet available Stateside.
+To my knowledge, these implants are not yet available in the USA.

 So, should you ask your dentist about ceramic implants?